timdeschryver/eslint-plugin-ngrx/docs/rules/prefer-action-creator-in-of-type.md

-# Use Action Creator In Of Type
+# Prefer Action Creator In Of Type

 > Using an `action creator` in `ofType` is preferred over `string`.